firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://torstatus.blutmagie.de/ip_list_all.php/Tor_ip_list_ALL.csv).

-The last time downloaded was found to be dated: Wed Jun  3 23:27:10 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 00:00:13 UTC 2015.

 The ipset `bm_tor` has **6552** entries, **6552** unique IPs.